AlbinMartinsson/master_thesis/Programming/mbed-os-example-sockets/readme.md

 # Arrowhead core systems demo

-## Prerequisites
+# Prerequisites

-### Arrowhead local cloud in insecure mode.
+## Arrowhead local cloud in insecure mode.
 You need a local arrowhead cloud with all core services running insecure mode in order to run this example.

+Go to eclipse arrowheads [github](https://github.com/eclipse-arrowhead/core-java-spring) for information on that.

-### ST-Link drivers
+## ST-Link drivers
-You need to install the ST-link drivers from https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link007.html
+You need to install the ST-link drivers from [here](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-utilities/stsw-link009.html.)
+In order to download you have to have an ST account.
+Download the file, unzip and install the version approriate to your system.
+To check that it works plug in your st-device and make sure it pops up as a unit on your computer.

-### Tera term
+## Tera term
-To view the output this example you will need to have tera term installed.
-Tera term can be downloaded from this [link](https://ttssh2.osdn.jp/index.html.en)
+To view the output this example you need to have tera term installed.
+Tera term can be downloaded from this [link](https://osdn.net/projects/ttssh2/releases/).
+Once there download and install the latest version.

-#### Tera tern setup
+## Tera tern setup
-When start tera term you need to change a couple of settings for the terminal so that the output presents itself in a nice way.
+When you start tera term you need to change a couple of settings for the terminal so that the output presents itself in a nice way.
 In the terminal settings change new-line receive to AUTO and transmit to LF.

-### MBED online compiler.
+## MBED online compiler.

+Create an account on [ARMmbed](https://ide.mbed.com/compiler/) and import the project from github.

+Make sure that when selecting device to compile to you select B-L475E-IOT01A, even if you have B-L4S5I-IOT01A otherwise the example will not compile.

-In order to import this project simply follow the link https://os.mbed.com/compiler/#import:https://github.com/AlbinMartinsson/arrowhead_stm32_demo
+In order to import this project into your MBED online compiler simply follow this [link](https://os.mbed.com/compiler/#import:https://github.com/AlbinMartinsson/arrowhead_stm32_demo).

-### Configuration
+# Configuration

-In mbeb_app.json enter your wifi credentials.
-In main.cpp modify the address to your local arrowhead cloud and change the address from "localhost" to the addresses of the provider and consumer you want to use.
+## mbed_app.json
+In this file you have to change the wifi credentials, add your SSID and password.

+## main.cpp
+Here you have to change the address on all calls from localhost to the IP-address of your local arrowhead cloud.
+You also have to change the address of your provider and consumer body to match this.
+The provider address should be the same as your arrowhead cloud and the consumer should be the address of your stm32 board.
+Take not of which port you define to the provider as you will use it in your flask app.

+## <span>flaskapp.p</span>y
+Make sure that the port matches the port of the provier system in main.cpp and that the address is set to 0.0.0.0 to allow external communication.

+# Complilation and running

+## flask app
+Start the flask app with the run configurations specified in the previous section.

+## mbed compiler
+Do the changes in the previous section and hit compile or ctrl+b to compile the project.
+This will download a .bin file.
+To run that .bin file on your board simply drag it to the board in the explorer.
+As if you were putting a file on a flash drive.

-### Expected output
+## Expected output and result
-This example can be run as is without the last part that connects and posts the temperature to the provider.
-Comment out this part if you dont have a server.
-The output of the example is the response body from the orchestration, containing the information of the provider.
-That address will also be parsed and used to connect to the provider.

-### Flask app
-If you want to try to post from to the board to the provider found in the orchestration you can to this by running a very simple flask app.
-You can start the flaskapp.py but you need to edit run configuration to run on 0.0.0.0 and the port specified in your service registry.
+What this demo does is:
+* Register a provider system to the service registry.
+* Register a consumer system to the service registry.
+* Register a service to the service registry.
+* Creates an intra cloud authorization rule.
+* Creates an orchestrator store entry.
+* Uses the id of the consumer to find an appropriate consumer.
+* Based on the response from the orchestration gets the url to the provider and sends the temperature as a json to it.

+# Future work and modifications.

+## Secure mode

+## Continuously provide temperature data.

+## Datalogger